plietar/advent-2021/README.md

 ### Coq

-Out of the box, Coq does not provide a way to perform the necessary I/O used to load the input and produce the data.
+Coq does not provide a way to perform the necessary I/O used to load the input and produce the data.
 In fact, there is no such thing as a Coq executable.

-[Coq-io](https://github.com/coq-io/io) will be used to extract the Coq definitions to OCaml and expose I/O primitives, allowing an executable to be produced.
+Instead, the Coq definitions should be extracted into OCaml, and a thin layer of OCaml code is used to provide the necessary I/O.

-As an extended goal, the solution should include a proof of correctness.
+As an extended goal, the solution should include a proof of termination and correctness.